-- i) to prepare and present Nine's financial statements and reports; - ii) in relation to Nine's financial reporting, including reviewing the integrity and suitability of accounting policies and principles, assessing significant estimates and judgements in financial reports and assessing information from internal and external auditors to ensure the quality of financial reports; - iii) in relation to the entry into, approval, or disclosure, of related party transactions (if any); - iv) in overseeing the adequacy of Nine's financial controls and systems; - v) to review, monitor and approve Nine's risk management framework, policies, procedures and systems for financial and nonfinancial risks; and - vi) to manage audit arrangements and auditor independence.
+- i. to prepare and present Nine's financial statements and reports; - ii. in relation to Nine's financial reporting, including reviewing the integrity and suitability of accounting policies and principles, assessing significant estimates and judgements in financial reports and assessing information from internal and external auditors to ensure the quality of financial reports; - iii. in relation to the entry into, approval, or disclosure, of related party transactions (if any); - iv. in overseeing the adequacy of Nine's financial controls and systems; - v. to review, monitor and approve Nine's risk management framework, policies, procedures and systems for financial and non-financial risks; - vi. to manage audit arrangements and auditor independence; and - vii. overseeing Nine's environmental management initiatives.

-At all times during the Reporting Period, the Audit & Risk Management Committee comprised a majority of independent directors and was chaired by an independent director.
+At all times during the Reporting Period, the Audit & Risk Management Committee comprised a majority of independent Directors and was chaired by an independent Director.
 It has had at least three members throughout the Reporting Period.